alanng10/class-lang/Docue/Article/Single/a.md

 Single is object oriented.
 Single is class based.

+The word "Single" is this program lang node name.

 Make module with Single has develop execute certain.

 Single source item root node is Class node.